gdsad/Prueba_1/README.md

 ### Facial Expression Estimation
-In this stage, two facial expression are calculated in each frame:
+In this stage, the values of the vector &alpha; are determined.
+Two facial expression are calculated in each frame:

 * Based on the previous frame t-1.
 * Based on facial landmarks.